Study Away

 Spring 2022

-The first study away that Dr. Gaines piloted for students was an online course for students to be able to experience studying away, without having to physically travel.
+The first study away that Dr. Gaines piloted for students was an online course that allowed students to experience studying away without having to travel physically.
 Below are some of the digital resources that were provided to Dr. Gaines’ online learners.

 Black History, Culture, and Experiences in St. Augustine